General Rules and Expectations

 E-MAIL USE FOR TEAM MESSAGES AND ADDITIONAL ADDRESSES

 We send messages, updates, and reminders to parents exclusively via e-mail.
-Unfortunately, the registration process allows for only two e-mail address submitted per participant.
-These are the only two email addresses that will receive the mass team communication.
-We use e-mail to pass on team messages, but are always willing to talk on the phone or after practice about any matter that may be of concern or interest to you.)
+The registration process allows for up to four e-mail address submitted per participant.
+These are the email addresses that will receive the mass team communication.
+We use e-mail to pass on team messages, but are always willing to talk before or after practice about any matter that may be of concern or interest to you.
+IF YOU DO NOT RECEIVE A MASS TEAM EMAIL FROM THE DIRECTORS WITHIN 2 WEEKS of THE START OF THE SEASON or WITHIN A FEW DAYS OF REGISTERING IF YOU HAVE REGISTERED VERY CLOSE to the start of the season, please email the directors.

 ADDITIONAL RUNNING OR ADVICE